MartinVerges/bicycle-stand/README.md

 Initially, we have the bikes mounted in pairs.
 This is generally the easiest, of course.
-After a short practice, but I can easily mount the bikes alone.
+After a short practice, I can easily mount the bikes alone.

 To do this, I roll with the bike on the rear wheel to my camper and operate the rear brake as soon as I am in position.
-Now I grab the bike to lift it and roll it with the front wheel in the rail entlag upwards.
+Now I grab the bike to lift it and roll it with the front wheel in the rail upwards.
 When I reach the desired position, I apply the front brake and hold the bike in position.
-With the other hand, I can now fold up the bracket, readjust it and then roughly turn it closed.
+With the other hand, I can now fold up the bracket, readjust it and then roughly turn it shut.
 Then I fix the wheels with the straps and make sure that the screws are properly tightened.

 # License